fallen-icarus/cardano-loans/GettingStarted.md

   --stdout
 ```

-The UTxOs will be returned in lexicographical ordering based on the transaction hash.
+The UTxOs will be returned in lexicographical order based on the transaction hash.

 For the pretty and plain formats, UTxOs that contain a reference script and/or a datum will show the
 script hash or datum hash, respectively.
 For the pretty format, each type of hash will have a color